dnanexus/dxfuse/README.md

 chmod u+rw /dev/fuse
 ```

-In theory, it should be possible to use `suid` to achive this instead, but that does
+In theory, it should be possible to use `suid` to achieve this instead, but that does
 not currently work.

-To mount a dnanexus project `mammals` in local directory `/home/jonas/foo` do:
+To mount a DNAnexus project `mammals` in local directory `/home/jonas/foo` do:
 ```
 dxfuse /home/jonas/foo mammals
 ```